 Course 3: Smoked egg/celeriac/truffle soldiers

-I know, I know, slow cooked eggs are cliche these days, but I am still intrigued with the many variations the capital’s best chefs has created.
+I know, I know, slow cooked eggs are cliche these days, but I am still intrigued with the many variations the capital’s best chefs have created.
 I actually swapped out the foie gras semi-freddo for this dish.

 Served in a tea cup, the smoked yolk was dizzyingly satisfying.
 It was perfumed, to me, it smelled sweet, like vanilla for some reason.
 The custard-like texture was as expected.
 I’m quite certain the yolk rested on some sort of yoghurt or sour cream, making this either a variation of a Turkish recipe or a variation of a French recipe or me completely wrong-footed, once again.
 I dug around the cup, but couldn’t find the celeriac – might it have been shredded into the yoghurt?
 I don’t know.

 The truffle soldiers were simply that, toast with truffle.
-It was absolutely sublime in primal way, buttery with earthy funk.
+It was absolutely sublime in a primal manner, buttery with earthy funk.
 I could have this truffle spread for breakfast everyday.
 As he cleared the plate away, I told the restaurant manager – whom I assumed was Giancarlo Princigalli, also ex-MW – that the soldiers were to die for …and pleaded for more!
 He smiled, nodded and scurried away…

 Course 4: Sweetbread/chicken wing/chervil pappardelle/pea puree with ramsons